Appalachian National Scenic Trail

 Little Tennessee River Crossing, Appalachian Trail by Carol Highsmith

-The Appalachian Trail was recognized by the United States Congress in 1968 with the passage of the National Trails System Act, which established the AT as one of the first National Scenic Trails in the country.
+The United States Congress recognized the Appalachian Trail in 1968 with the passage of the National Trails System Act, which established the AT as one of the first National Scenic Trails in the country.
 The 1968 Act gave the National Park Service (in consultation with the US Forest Service) the official authority to administer the Trail.
-The Act was amended in 1978 to provide additional resources for the acquisition of land to protect and preserve the Appalachian Trail corridor.
-The National Trails System Act also highlights the critical importance of volunteers to the establishment and ongoing protection of the Appalachian Trail and other national scenic trails, and aims to “encourage and assist volunteer citizen involvement in the planning, development, maintenance, and management.”
+The Act was amended in 1978 to provide additional resources for acquiring land to protect and preserve the Appalachian Trail corridor.
+The National Trails System Act also highlights the critical importance of volunteers in establishing and protecting the Appalachian Trail and other national scenic trails.
+It aims to “encourage and assist volunteer citizen involvement in the planning, development, maintenance, and management.”

 Shelter Along the Appalachian Trail by Carol Highsmith.